DFI-Bioinformatics/DFI_Bacteroidales/README.md

 1. **code**: contains all R scripts for generating umaps, volcano plots and/or taxonomy barplots, etc. Scripts are organized by their order in the paper.
 Resultant plots are labeled with same number as the script.
 2. **results**: contains all unmodified graphs in PDF format.
 Graphs published along with the paper have been slightly rearranged and beautified in Adobe Illustrator.
 3. **data**: contains raw, derived data or template files.
+- `custom_bac71_phylogenomic-tree.txt`: Newick tree of representative isolates and their type strains based on curated single-copy core genes.
-- `genome.size.csv`: list of representative isolates and their type strain.
+- `genome.size.csv`: list of representative isolates and their type strains.
 - `illumina_typeStrain.prokka.rds`: parsed customized prokka output in R rds format.
 It only contains annotation information.
 - `new_output_from_CAZyme_hmmsearch.txt`: output from hmmsearch.
 - `sppal.extended.rds`: species color palette in R rds format.